yourexodus/mfrancis_PowerBI_Analysis/Data_Shaping-4.md

 ![Report view](images_dataShaping/clickREportView.jpg)

 Home→ Table Icon.
-Confirm the Table visualization is selected
+Confirm the Table visualization is selected.
+Notice the New Visual Option will only appear after you click the Report View

 ![ClickFocusMode](images_dataShaping/ClickFocusMode.jpg)

-Notice the New Visual Option will only appear after you click the Report View
+Steps:
+1. Expand the Data pane on the right
+2. Drag or check desired fields

 ![TableVisualResult](images_dataShaping/TableVisualResult.jpg)

-Expand the Data pane on the right
-Drag or check the following fields
-Tables
+Confirm data on canvas:
 Customers: Customer Name
 Products:Product Name
 Date: Year, Month